You probably can’t tell it by the temperature, but fall is calling, and so are brats, bier and a whole lot of art.

 HOW TO DRINK IT

 Every year, the DAI offers an “official mug of Oktoberfest.”
 According to Chris Schairbaum, DAI Oktobefest Co-Chair, they typically sell over 1,000 of these each year.
-This year, Bubba Jones Cups, an Ohio potter who specializes in handmade ceramic items for craft breweries and enthusiasts, is designing the mug.
 There will be 16-ounce and 32-ounce mugs available, along with a few ceramic growlers.
 A mug purchase comes with a free beer ticket.